“Intensely poetic and dramatic... with a diamond clarity and precision.” (Sutton Coldfield News)

-She has worked with conductors including Manuel Hernández-Silva, Alexander Apolín, László Kovács, and David Curtis.
-An active chamber musician and collaborator, she has performed with members of the New York Philharmonic and the artists at Euro Music Festival, Summit Music Festival, and Burgos International Music Festival, and collaborated with Yehudi Menuhin, Albert Markov, Felix Andrievsky, Mignon Dunn, Tania Leon, and Gillian Anderson.
+A passionate chamber musician and collaborator, Dr. Kim has performed with members of the New York Philharmonic and with artists at the Euro Music Festival, Summit Music Festival, and Burgos International Music Festival.
+Her collaborators have included Yehudi Menuhin, Albert Markov, Felix Andrievsky, Mignon Dunn, Tania León, and Gillian Anderson.

-A student of Nikolai Demidenko and Ruth Nye at the Yehudi Menuhin School, Yoojung Kim was awarded The Queen Elizabeth, the Queen Mother Scholarship for undergraduate study at the Royal College of Music.
-She holds a master’s degree in solo piano performance and a professional studies certificate in collaborative piano from the Manhattan School of Music, and received a PhD degree in piano performance at NYU Steinhardt with the honor of being a recipient of the Phillip J. Zlatchin Memorial Scholarship.
+A student of Nikolai Demidenko and Ruth Nye at the Yehudi Menuhin School, Dr. Kim was awarded the Queen Elizabeth, the Queen Mother Scholarship for undergraduate study at the Royal College of Music.
+She holds a master’s degree in solo piano performance, a Professional Studies certificate in collaborative piano from the Manhattan School of Music, and a PhD degree in piano performance from NYU Steinhardt as a recipient of the Phillip J. Zlatchin Memorial Scholarship.

 Dr. Kim is currently a member of the Artist Faculty in Piano Studies at NYU Steinhardt.
 She has recently released a recording of Scriabin's piano works on the Bridge Records label.